 We may enter into arrangements that consist of multiple performance obligations.
 Such arrangements may include any combination of our deliverables.
 To the extent a contract includes multiple promised deliverables, we apply judgment to determine whether promised deliverables are capable of being distinct and are distinct in the context of the contract.
 If these criteria are not met, the promised deliverables are accounted for as a combined performance obligation.
-For arrangements with multiple distinct performance obligations, we allocate variable consideration related to our 50-50 cost share for development services directly to the associated performance obligation and then allocate the remaining consideration among the performance obligations based on their relative stand-alone selling price.
+For arrangements with multiple distinct performance obligations, we allocate variable consideration related to our 50-50 cost share for development services directly to the associated performance obligation and then allocate the remaining consideration among the performance obligations based on their relative standalone selling price.
 Stand-alone selling price is the price at which we would sell a promised good or service separately to the customer.
-When not directly observable, we typically estimate the stand-alone selling price for each distinct performance obligation.
-Variable consideration that relates specifically to our efforts to satisfy specific performance obligations is allocated entirely to those performance obligations.
+When not directly observable, we typically estimate the stand-alone selling price for each distinct performance obligations.
 Other components of the transaction price are allocated based on the relative stand-alone selling price, over which management has applied significant judgment.
 We develop assumptions that require judgment to determine the stand-alone selling price for license-related performance obligations, which may include forecasted revenues, development timelines, reimbursement rates for personnel costs, discount rates and probabilities of technical, regulatory and commercial success.
 We estimate stand-alone selling price for research and development performance obligations by forecasting the expected costs of satisfying a performance obligation plus an appropriate margin.